RongxuanTian/power-outage-analysis/README.md

-# Can you tell the outage duration from the urban population and economic characteristics of the region?
+# Predicting outage duration from the urban population and economic characteristics of the region?

 ## Introduction